Mortgage Pre-Approvals: 7 Things you need to know

 As a consideration to your realtor and for comfort to you as a buyer, it makes sense to have a pre-approval in place before you spend time looking at homes.
 Though, if you feel your financial profile is strong enough to not secure a pre-approved mortgage with the new rule changes, it may still make sense to have a chat with your mortgage professional to pre-qualify instead.
 We will simply run the numbers without ordering a credit report, advise of what support documentation will be required and where the interest rates are expected to be for a purchase in the near future.

-Former banker turned Mortgage Broker call for all your mortgage needs, contact Jackie at 780.433.8412 or email@example.com.
-Stay in the loop by following on Facebook (MortgageGirl.ca) Twitter (Mortgagegirlca) Instagram (MortgageGirl.ca)
+Former banker turned Mortgage Broker call for all your mortgage needs, Contact her via phone 780-433-8412 or email email@example.com.
+Follow her on Facebook (MortgageGirl.ca), Twitter (MortgageGirl.ca) or on Instagram (MortgageGirl.ca)